awsdocs/aws-sdk-for-javascript-v3/doc_source/loading-browser-credentials-cognito.md

 ### Initially Unauthenticated User<a name="browser-initially-unauthenticated-user"></a>

-Users typically start with the unauthenticated role, for which you set the credentials property of your configuration object without a `Logins` property\.
+Users typically start with the unauthenticated role, for which you set the credentials property of your configuration object without a `logins` property\.
 In this case, your default credentials might look like the following:

 ```
+// Import the required AWS SDK for JavaScript v3 modules.
+const {fromCognitoIdentityPool} = require("@aws-sdk/credential-provider-cognito-identity");
+const {CognitoIdentityProviderClient} = require("@aws-sdk/client-cognito-identity-provider");
-// set the default credentials
+// Set the default credentials.
-const creds = new CognitoIdentityCredentials({
+const creds = new fromCognitoIdentityPool({
+client: new CognitoIdentityClient({region: "REGION",
- IdentityPoolId: 'us-east-1:1699ebc0-7900-4099-b910-2df94f52a030'
+ IdentityPoolId: "IDENTITY_POOL_ID"
 });
-AWS.config.credentials = creds;
 ```

 ### Switch to Authenticated User<a name="switch-to-authenticated"></a>

-When an unauthenticated user logs in to an identity provider and you have a token, you can switch the user from unauthenticated to authenticated by calling a custom function that updates the credentials object and adds the `Logins` token\.
+When an unauthenticated user logs in to an identity provider and you have a token, you can switch the user from unauthenticated to authenticated by calling a custom function that updates the credentials object and adds the `logins` token\.

 ```
 // Called when an identity provider has a token for a logged in user
 function userLoggedIn(providerName, token) {
-  creds.params.Logins = creds.params.Logins || {};
+  creds.params.Logins = creds.params.logins || {};
   creds.params.Logins[providerName] = token;

   // Expire credentials to refresh them on the next request
   creds.expired = true;
 }
 ```

-You can also create an `CognitoIdentityCredentials` object\.
-If you do, you must reset the credentials properties of existing service objects you created\.
-Service objects read from the global configuration only when the object is initialized\.

-For more information about the `CognitoIdentityCredentials` object, see [CognitoIdentityCredentials](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-cognito-identity/classes/cognitoidentityclient.html) in the *AWS SDK for JavaScript API Reference\.*